DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Experiments

 We compared the performance of our model to two baselines: 1) a {\em discriminative model} that directly regresses from a pair of start and end positions $z_1, z_T$ to $q_1, ..., q_{T-1}$ and 2) an energy-based model (EBM).

-Table~\ref{tab:angle_error} shows the average (and standard deviation) of the absolute distance between the target angle and the actual ending angle on 100 testing trajectories (in radian).
+Table~\ref{tab:angle_error} shows the mean (and standard error) of the absolute distance between the target angle and the actual ending angle on 100 testing trajectories.
+Results are shown in radians.
 The diffusion model has the lowest error.
-We found the diffusion model to be easier to train and to have a more stable gradient during training, when compared to the EBM, which is also observed in \cite{chi2023diffusionpolicy}.
-The regression model also trained stably.
-However, since the regression model is deterministic, given the same point cloud embeddings $z_1, z_T$, the network's predictions will be identical.
-The diffusion model can generate more diverse samples that satisfy the given constraints, which can improve system robustness if used as a candidate trajectory sampler.
-See Figure \ref{fig:all_traj} for an illustration.
+Compared to EBM, the diffusion models are easier to train and have a more stable gradient, which is also observed in \cite{chi2023diffusionpolicy}.
+Though the regression model is also stable during training, the result is deterministic given the same point cloud embeddings $z_1, z_T$, which is not desirable as a sampler according to our analysis in Sec.~\ref{subsec:condsampledesiderata}.
+In contrast, the diffusion model can generate more diverse samples that satisfy the given constraints.
+See Fig.~\ref{fig:all_traj} for an illustration.